- Dock dust bag full

 Robot vacuums that 'stop working' are usually fighting a corrupted map from moved furniture — a fresh floor scan fixes the majority of reported failures.

-- Collection bag full or installed incorrectly
+- Dock dust bag full

 Before you go — try one of these (they fix most cases).